sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 Ogyges was a contemporary of Moses were also correct, except that Moses did not live until the Flood of Ogyges— it took place in the days of Joshua.

+pg 152 The assertion of Solinus, the author of Polyhistor, that the flood of Ogyges was followed by a night of nine months’ duration does not necessarily signify a confusion with the darkness that ensued after the cataclysm of the Exodus;

 ### p1 ch8 - the fifty two year period